 Content marketing as a long-term user orientation strategy

 Content marketing is not important because the marketing departments of most companies are dedicated to it and put it high on their list of priorities.
-I don’t even want to quote the mountain of studies that prove this here, because that is the wrong motivation.
-You should do content marketing because you have internalised the trends outlined in this article.
-Because you really do put the customer at the centre of your business.
-Because you have understood that content marketing is not just hype, but rather a long-term strategy that prioritises user orientation.
+That is the wrong motivation.
+You should do content marketing because you have internalised the trends outlined in this article, you really do put the customer at the centre of your business and you have understood that content marketing is not just hype, but rather a long-term strategy that prioritises user orientation.
 This is the path to real competitive advantages.

 Frequently asked questions

 Here are some questions and terms that are commonly discussed in relation to content marketing.

 - What are doorway pages and do they boost SEO?

 - How Long is a Good SEO article?

 - What is Unique Content?